venth/webhook-button/README.md

-## Overview
+# Goal
 The goal is to create a button that when pushed calls a configured http(s) url.
-The idea, hardware setup has developed by my colleague - Aleksander Iwański.
+The idea of hardware setup was developed by my colleague - Aleksander Iwański.

-## How will it work?
+# How will it work?

 The webhook button is powered up by a battery.
 When the webhook button is powered up WiFi is enabled.
 The button exposes following services: